mitomorikawa/neural-machine-translation/README.md

 This is a PyTorch implementation of Neural Machine Translation for translating English text to French.
 For training, I used Bahdanau attention and Transformer, which are implemented from scratch in src/library/nn_architectures.py.

 ## Dataset

-The dataset was taken from https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench. and WMT 2014 English-French.
+The dataset was taken from https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench.

 ## Models
 ### 1. Bahdanau Attention